Support for Transfer Students

 Congratulations on your admission to UCD Science, which is a testament to your personal and academic achievements to date.
 We are delighted to welcome you to the programme as you take the next steps in your educational career.
 Students looking to make future transfer applications should refer to the UCD Transfers website.

 As you begin making this transition into life in UCD Science make sure that you take full advantage of all the resources available to you.
 As a new student to UCD you are bound to have questions and programme information can be found on our Current Students page.
 Our Student Handbook 2020/21 (PDF) is available and we would encourage you to familiarise yourself with the regulations that apply to your area of study.
 This booklet also contains useful information on a number of key details including contact details, programme specific policies, email usage, and applications for extenuating circumstances etc. In addition general university information is available via UCD Registry.
-You may also find the Welcome to UCD Guide useful to learn more about the wider university.
+You may also find the Welcome to UCD New Students website useful to learn more about the wider university.

 Remember that the staff of the Science Office are always available to assist you with any queries that you may have or any issues that may arise.
 In addition, there is a Science Student Adviser Ms Catriona Keane, along with many other support staff in the College of Science Office whose function is to help you to settle into University life.
 Contact information for the Science Office are available on our Contacts Page.
 You are welcome to call into the Science Office or submit a query using our Science Contact Form.

 We wish you every success with your studies and look forward to meeting you during your time with us.